 Superior Value Proposition.
 As a value-priced retailer, we seek to offer top quality, fashionable merchandise at compelling prices.
-We seek to provide nationally recognized brands at 30% to 70% discounts to department and specialty stores' regular prices.
+We seek to provide nationally recognized brands at discounts to department and specialty stores' regular prices of up to 60%.
 We also offer products under our proprietary brands such as "Diva Blue," "Red Ape," "Vintage Harlem," and "Lil Ms Hollywood."
 These private brands enable us to expand our product selection, offer fashion merchandise at lower prices and enhance our product offerings.